 Typically, when your dog has her first heat, it will be a "split heat" in which she will develop a swollen vulva and have bloody discharge but she won't actually ovulate (release eggs) or let male dogs mount her.
-But about 2 to 6 weeks later you'll probably notice that she's in heat again; this is your dog's first real full heat cycle.
+But about two to six weeks later, you'll probably notice that she's in heat again; this is your dog's first real full heat cycle.

 Will my elderly dog go into heat?

-Older female dogs do not go through menopause, but after 7 years, your dog's heat cycle will get further and further apart.
+Older female dogs do not go through menopause, but after seven years, your dog's heat cycle will get further and further apart.